Business Tip for Culture Makers #521: Refresh Consent with a Pre-Launch Email

 In the culture I’m dreaming of, the norm will be : let’s get enthusiastic consent to do something that’s great for both of us (sex, a sale).

-We can call that culture into being by living into it with our daily practices — including our feminist marketing and business practices.
+We can call that culture into being by living into it with our daily practices — including our culture-making marketing and business practices.

 And we all know by now that consent is not one-and-done.
 Circumstances change.
 People change their minds.
 The vibe changes — and we need to shift with it.
 Consent needs to be continually renewed and reaffirmed in our interactions with each other.